 If that wasn't enough, you'll be living in one of the UK's most affordable cities.
 Take a look and see how much you can save on those important essentials like gym membership and your daily caffeine fix.

-* This fee is subject to an increase in line with inflation.
+* These fees are subject to increases in line with inflation.
 Maximum tuition fees are set by the government.

 If you've applied for a tuition fee loan from Student Finance England - don't worry - you don't need to pay your fees yourself.